 Good planning is the key to making it work.
-This means you have to write down in whatever platform feels most comfortable to you: Word, Excel or X, what your plan is.
-It needs to have the date, topics, picture or idea of a picture, caption and hashtags included.
+This means you have to write down in whatever platform feels most comfortable to you: Word, Excel, or Mural, what your plan is.
+It needs to have the date, topics, picture, or idea of a picture, caption and hashtags included.
 Like this:

-Second tip is utilizing the tools that will make your work easier, such as Later and Canva.
+The second tip is to utilize the tools that will make your work easier, such as Later and Canva.
 It really saves so much of your time, not to publish posts manually every time.
-Using Canva allows you to see options you might not have even thought about and it’s much quicker to get posts done, when you have all that material at your fingertips.
-If you find some other tools that could be useful, be brave and just try it out.
+Using Canva allows you to see options you might not have even thought about and it’s much quicker to get posts done when you have all that material at your fingertips.
+If you find some other tools that could be useful, be brave and just try them out.

-Third tip is clear communication, because it’s easy to get information lost when multiple people are working together.
+The third tip is clear communication because it’s easy to get information lost when multiple people are working together.
 Not everyone has to know everything, but you need to clearly state that “this is what I need you to do, and this is where I need you to let me do what I know best”.
-This helps not having multiple people doing the same work for no reason.
+This helps not to have multiple people doing the same work for no reason.
 Another way to utilize clear communication is when you are going on a Holiday.
 You are on a Holiday, but the whole company is not.
-If there are things you can do in advanced that is great and you should do so, but the things you can’t do in advanced need to be done by someone else.
+If there are things you can do in advance that is great and you should do so, but the things you can’t do in advance need to be done by someone else.
 That someone else will need clear instructions on what is expected, what they need to do, how they need to do it, when they need to do it and where can they find necessary materials.
 Here is an example of that:

-Fourth tip is using money for marketing and be smart about it.
-Don’t just advertise all your posts but choose the ones that make most sense to be spread out with the power of money.
-Posts like this should be interesting, appealing and most importantly relevant to the person seeing it.
-You also need to select your target group carefully, so your money on the advertisement won’t go to waist.
+The fourth tip is to use the money for marketing and be smart about it.
+Don’t just advertise all your posts but choose the ones that make the most sense to be spread out with the power of money.
+Posts like this should be interesting, appealing, and most importantly relevant to the person seeing them.
+You also need to select your target group carefully, so your money on the advertisement won’t go to waste.

-Fifth tip is creating more content and less marketing on Instagram.
+The fifth tip is to create more content and less marketing on Instagram.
 If we think about Hekumu for example, the product is tea which means the people drinking Hekumu are most likely tea lovers or tea enthusiastic.
-From this perspective it would make sense to create content about tea, not just about Hekumu, but everything tea related.
-For example, to share about different tea traditions, healt benefits of drinking tea, beautiful team products or best tea shops in the world etc. This would create a tea lovers’ community that would attract more followers and customers.
-The reason behind this is that people on Instagram don’t want to see advertisement.
+From this perspective, it would make sense to create content about tea, not just about Hekumu, but everything tea-related.
+For example, to share about different tea traditions, health benefits of drinking tea, beautiful team products or best tea shops in the world, etc. This would create a tea lovers’ community that would attract more followers and customers.
+The reason behind this is that people on Instagram don’t want to see advertisements.
 What they are looking for is content that is useful and engaging.
-Some of the content should include give aways, questionnaires and surveys that let the followers participate on your page.
-Some of these can also include this or that type of stories or allowing followers to ask questions from you.
+Some of the content should include giveaways, questionnaires, and surveys that let the followers participate on your page.
+Some of these can also include this or that type of story or allowing followers to ask questions from you.

-Sixth and final tip for now is considering the benefits of using influencers in marketing.
-Influencers have many followers and with micro influencers their followers usually tent to trust their reviews better than with bigger ones.
-We did not test this out ourselves, but we believe it would be a great way to help building that community and getting the word out of your product.
+The sixth and final tip, for now, is to consider the benefits of using influencers in marketing.
+Influencers have many followers and with micro-influencers, their followers usually tend to trust their reviews better than with bigger ones.
+We did not test this out ourselves, but we believe it would be a great way to help build that community and get the word out of your product.